 How Abstract API Handles Email Validation in Magento

-Abstract API addresses the core weaknesses of traditional validation methods.
-It provides a server-side checkpoint that moves far beyond the simple regex filters native to the platform.
+Abstract API addresses the core weaknesses of traditional methods through a server-side checkpoint that performs real-time DNS, SMTP, and provider-type checks.

 - The system scores each address for quality and returns an auto-correct suggestion when it detects a likely typo.